awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BucketEncryption`  <a name="cfn-s3-bucket-bucketencryption"></a>
 Specifies default encryption for a bucket using server\-side encryption with Amazon S3\-managed keys \(SSE\-S3\) or AWS KMS\-managed keys \(SSE\-KMS\) bucket\.
-For information about the Amazon S3 default encryption feature, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For information about the Amazon S3 default encryption feature, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) in the *Amazon S3 User Guide*\.
 *Required*: No
 *Type*: [BucketEncryption](aws-properties-s3-bucket-bucketencryption.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BucketName`  <a name="cfn-s3-bucket-name"></a>
 A name for the bucket\.
 If you don't specify a name, AWS CloudFormation generates a unique ID and uses that ID for the bucket name\.
 The bucket name must contain only lowercase letters, numbers, periods \(\.\), and dashes \(\-\) and must follow [Amazon S3 bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html)\.
-For more information, see [Rules for naming Amazon S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Rules for naming Amazon S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon S3 User Guide*\.
 If you specify a name, you can't perform updates that require replacement of this resource\.
 You can perform updates that require no or some interruption\.
 If you need to replace the resource, specify a new name\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `CorsConfiguration`  <a name="cfn-s3-bucket-crossoriginconfig"></a>
 Describes the cross\-origin access configuration for objects in an Amazon S3 bucket\.
-For more information, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Enabling Cross\-Origin Resource Sharing](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) in the *Amazon S3 User Guide*\.
 *Required*: No
 *Type*: [CorsConfiguration](aws-properties-s3-bucket-cors.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)